Frustrated Hardwick feels for Richmond faithful

-Damien Hardwick says he shares the frustration of Richmond supporters in their horror start to the AFL season but the coach insists he and the players are up to the challenge of turning things around.
+Damien Hardwick says he shares the frustration of Richmond supporters in the club's horror start to the AFL season but the coach insists he and the players are up to the challenge of turning things around.

 Richmond have banked just the one win and a draw from seven rounds and are on a five-game losing streak - representing the worst start since Hardwick's first year in 2010.